Degrees: Ph.D., University of Maryland

-Malia McAndrew is an Associate Professor of History John Carroll University in University Heights, Ohio.
-Her research and teaching interests focus on the study of gender, race, and sexuality in modern America.
+Malia McAndrew is an Associate Professor of History at John Carroll University in University Heights, Ohio.
+Her research and teaching focus on the study of gender and race in modern America.
 She also offers two courses in modern African history.
 Dr. McAndrew is currently writing a monograph that explores the ways in which popular conceptions of womanhood and beauty changed between War II and the birth of the second-wave feminist movement in the United States.

 Additionally, Dr. McAndrew serves as Director of the Arrupe Scholars Program, a distinctive undergraduate program that provides John Carroll University students with the knowledge and skills necessary to become advocates for positive social change.